mike-yuhang-wu/mike-yuhang-wu.github.io/projects/space-shooter.md

 ## Graphics for images

 The next thing to achieve was to put an image into the graphic window.
 Unfortunately, the `putimage` function provided by EasyX that puts an image into graphic window does not exactly satisfy the needs here.
-After putting the image below into the graphic window, the jet in the image was appeared to be surrounded by a black rectange, when its surroundings were supposed to show the background.
+After putting the image below into the graphic window, the jet in the image was appeared to be surrounded by a black rectangle, when its surroundings were supposed to show the background.

 <div style="display: inline-block;">
   <img class="img-fluid" width="15%" height="auto" src="../img/space-shooter/space-shooter-hero-top-view.png">